Kevin Brownlow: Early life

 Brownlow was born in Crowborough, Sussex, the only child of Thomas Brownlow, an Irish commercial artist making film posters for The Rank Organisation and Disney, and his wife Ninya (née Fortnum), also an artist, who was the daughter of a Governor of Trinidad and Tobago.
 He grew up in Finchley Road, north London.
 His first exposure to films came at prep school, where films rented from Wallace Heaton were screened.
 He attended Haileybury, where his contemporaries included John Howard Davies.
-He was rejected from national service due to short-sightedness.
-He began collecting silent films at the age of 11, and at age 15 he began apprenticing in the British film industry - he began as an office boy, and within five days was assigned as a trainee assistant editor, becoming an editor in 1958, working on a string of documentaries.
+He was rejected from national service owing to short-sightedness.
+He began collecting silent films at the age of 11, and aged 15, he began apprenticing in the British film industry: he began as an office boy, and within five days was assigned as a trainee assistant editor, becoming an editor in 1958, working on a string of documentaries.
 Writing fan letters to silent film directors, he began to strike up a correspondence with figures from silent-era cinema.